"The first key point setting us apart is copper grade."

 Why is now a good time to be developing a copper project in the US?

 What is encouraging is that there is now clear recognition at the federal level that the US needs to increase domestic supply.
 This puts a smile on the face of anyone developing a copper mine here.
-We are moving fast, and as we wrap up the PFS and move into a bankable feasibility study - which we believe will not take long because of all the work already done - we will head into a final investment decision and construction, with the hope to start production under three years from such a decision.
+We are moving fast, and as we wrap up the PFS and move into a bankable feasibility study - which we believe will not take long because of all the work already done - we will head into a final investment decision and construction, with the hope to start production within three years from such a decision.

 INTERVIEWS MORE INTERVIEWS